neilboyd/me/2024-NDC-Security-Oslo.md

 - Data Protection API in ASP.NET Core manages the cookie keys and encryption
 - it's important to implement Single Sign **Out** properly to prevent unexpected behaviour
-- IdentityServer (or any other security token service) contains all the code to manage auth - so that it doesn't need to be duplicated in every client and the client code is simple
+- IdentityServer (or any other security token service) contains all the code to manage auth - so that it doesn't need to be duplicated in every client, and the client code is simple
 - implicit flow doesn't allow refresh tokens - refreshes with a hidden iframe instead
 - code flow has some issues that are mitigated with PKCE (which acts like a nonce to prevent XSS)
 - code flow with PKCE is the only flow that will be supported in OAuth2.1